cocome-community-case-study/cocome-cloud-jee-microservices-rest/stores/README.md

 **Prerequisites**: Java8, Maven and Glassfish installed and ready to use.

-Before the first deployment, the domain for the jee application (which is the products microservice) has to be created.
+Before the first deployment, the domain for the jee application (which is the stores microservice) has to be created.

 ```bash